 Most people who develop thyroid cancer are between age 25 and 65 years.
 Risk factors for thyroid cancer include being female, exposure to radiation to the head and neck as a child, exposure to radioactive fallout, a personal history of goiter, a family history of thyroid disease or thyroid cancer, certain genetic conditions, and Asian ancestry.
 There are no routine screening tests for thyroid cancer.
 Standard treatments for thyroid cancer include surgery, radiation therapy (including radioactive iodine therapy), chemotherapy, thyroid hormone therapy and targeted therapy.

 Examples of NCI Activities Relevant to Thyroid Cancer

 - The Radiation Epidemiology Branch of the Division of Cancer Epidemiology and Genetics conducts radiation epidemiology and dosimetry studies of the Chernobyl Nuclear Accident.

-- The goal of the Phase II Trial of Valproic Acid in Patients with Advanced Thyroid Cancers of Follicular Cell Origin is to determine whether valproic acid, a drug used to treat mood and seizure disorders, will also kill thyroid tumor cells, slow their growth, or increase their uptake of radioactive iodine.
+- The Phase II Trial of Valproic Acid in Patients with Advanced Thyroid Cancers of Follicular Cell Origin is studying whether valproic acid, a drug used to treat mood and seizure disorders, kills thyroid tumor cells, slows their growth, or increases their uptake of radioactive iodine.